 "RSJI helped to create 'change teams' in every city department.
 Change teams lead racial equity work in their department with the help of an Executive Sponsor and a liaison from RSJI.
 Each department has developed an annual work plan for racial equity since 2007, which can be found on the City of Seattle's website.
-Although consistency has varied between departments, over the course of years, the overall quality has improved, with more meaningful actions being implemented."19
+Although consistency has varied between departments, over the course of years, the overall quality has improved, with more meaningful actions being implemented."
+17

-Leveraging Resources: The Office of Equity should leverage existing efforts, including resources within agencies and commissions (see Figure 19 below).
+Leveraging Resources: The Office of Equity should leverage existing efforts, including resources within agencies and commissions (see Figure X).
 This approach enables agencies to have ownership of and be accountable for their work in incorporating equity at every level of operations and within every layer of services and service delivery.
+The goal should be to build a resilient system wherein: